MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## Information required in a Support case

 If you encounter an issue and need help from Microsoft Support, they might ask for specific information to locate your logs.
 When you use `Send-DiagnosticData` to collect logs, it also provides key details that you'll need to share with Microsoft Support.
 After you collect logs, they are sent to the Kusto database.
-Microsoft Support can then use the provided information to locate your logs in Kusto and help you in resolving the reported issue.
+Microsoft Support can then use the information provided to locate your logs in Kusto and help you in resolving the reported issue.

-When requested, share the following information wih Microsoft Support:
+When requested, share the following information with Microsoft Support:

 - `AEORegion`: The location where your device is registered.
 - `AEODeviceARMResourceUri`: A unique identifier to locate the resource, for example: `/subscriptions/<subscription GUID>/resourceGroups/<Name of Resource group>/providers/Microsoft.AzureStackHCI/clusters/<Name of Cluster>`.
 - `AEOClusterNodeArcResourceUri`: A unique identifier to locate the ARC resource, for example: `/subscriptions/<subscription GUID>/resourceGroups/<Name of Resource group>/providers/Microsoft.HybridCompute/Machines/<machine name>`.
 - `CorrelationId`: A unique identifier to locate the logs.

-## Perform on-demnad log collection via Windows Admin Center in the Azure portal
+## Perform on-demand log collection via Windows Admin Center in the Azure portal

 The `Diagnostics` extension in Windows Admin Center in the Azure portal enables you to perform on-demand log collection and share the logs with Microsoft.